-Macrium Reflect version 5.x and 6.x all editions and windows versions.
+Macrium Reflect version 5.x, 6.x and 7.x.

 About the Macrium installation process

 The macrium installer is msi based with an executable wrapper to ensure it is launched in the correct mode

 Command line installation

 In most cases, just invoking the installer interactively will be the most effective way to install Reflect.
 However, in some cases, particularly if the installation is to be automated across many PCs, it may be more desirable to enable the installation to complete without user intervention.
 To do this, first download the installer using ReflectDL.
 Then invoke using the following options.